lsst-dm/dmtn-330/index.md

 Having a separate integration test repository at Google allows us to test configuration and infrastructure changes without impacting external users.

+There may eventually be a `prompt` repo at USDF, mirroring the structure of the Google ones.
+This would be used by external users with a User Batch allocation, because they will not be permitted to access the `/repo/main` repository used by Rubin staff.

 ### Storage of artifact files